- Home

 15. Cook together

-Cooking together can be a really romantic and enjoyable experience, especially if you’re playing music and enjoying a drink at the same time.
+Cooking together can be a romantic and enjoyable experience, especially if you’re playing music and sipping a drink at the same time.

 At this time of year, there are so many tasty comfort food classics that are perfect to make together – and knowing you’ll be sitting down to enjoy the feast you’ve created makes it even more enjoyable.

-If you’re not a confident cook, why not try joining an online cooking class together?
+If you’re not confident in the kitchen, why not try joining an online cooking class together?
 To make it more intimate, you can always choose a private class.

 Have a read of our article on the UK’s best cooking classes to get inspired.